This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Tool mastery creates business confidence.
 Tool collection creates constant anxiety.

-Your Tool Simplification Challenge
+Your One-Week Challenge

 Here’s what I challenge you to do this week: